 Though Magento provides great support to any MySQL injection attacks with its newer versions and patches, it is not always a good approach to rely only on them.
 I strongly suggest that you should add web application firewalls to keep your site and your customers safe.

 #3 Get in touch with the Magento Community

 Magento has a great community of techies who are always there to help you in the time of need.
-You should become the member of Magento community portal and should subscribe for newsletter.
+You should become a member of the Magento community portal and should subscribe for newsletter.
 The Magento Community members also release security reports on various versions of Magento, so look out for those as well.

 #4 Never avoid critical notifications on Magento Admin panel